Relintai/pandemonium_engine_docs/03_usage/03_3d/15_merge_groups.md

 This may be because, for instance, you may want them to move independently of the `MergeGroup`.
 An example might be a steering wheel, or sail.

-Godot allows you fine control over exactly which nodes should be considered for merging, via the `merging_mode` property which is present in the inspector for every `Spatial`, inside the `Misc` tab.
+Pandemonium allows you fine control over exactly which nodes should be considered for merging, via the `merging_mode` property which is present in the inspector for every `Spatial`, inside the `Misc` tab.